Lamorinda AVA: History

 Italians in the North Beach area of San Francisco.
 None of these early vineyards survive today, although, as mentioned above, there is currently a vineyard and winery on the site of the original Rossi vineyard.
-The agricultural focus of the area was gradually replaced by suburban housing development, but a renaissance of small-scale wine production began in the late 1970's.
+The agricultural focus of the area was gradually replaced by suburban housing development, but a renaissance of small-scale wine production began in the late 1970s.
 These plantings started with John Alegria, who planted one thousand vines in Moraga in 1978.
 The number of plantings has accelerated in recent years and led to the founding of the Lamorinda Wine Growers Association in 2005.
 The first bonded winery, Parkmon Vineyards, was also established in 2005 in Moraga.

 Terroir

 The distinguishing features of the Lamorinda area are its topography, geology, soils, and climate.
 The terrain is composed of moderate-to-steep hills with narrow valleys.
 The steep hillsides prevent the use of machinery for vineyard work instead requiring the work to be done manually.
 The terrain contrasts with the steeper, more rugged terrain to the south and west and the lower, flatter plains to the north and east.
 Additionally, Lamorinda AVA is characterized by a distinct suburban land use pattern which tends to provide property owners with enough room to plant vineyards large enough for commercial viticulture.
 This contrasts with the more urban and densely populated areas to the east and west.
 The dominant geological formation is the Orinda Formation, while the Briones and Mulholland Formations are also present.
 These underlying geological formations affect viticulture due to their role in forming the soils of the region.
 Other geographic formations dominate the surrounding areas.

 The AVA is suitable for both cool and warm-climate varietals because the hilly terrain results in disparate levels of sunlight at different elevations.
 The Berkeley Hills affect the local climate by their elevation.
 The oceanic marine layer, which develops during the summer, bringing fog and low clouds with it, is usually less than 2000 ft deep and thus is blocked by the range.
 This produces a "fog shadow" effect to the east, which is warmer than areas west of the hills.
 The westerly wind that carries the marine layer through the Golden Gate typically splits its flow as it hits the Berkeley Hills producing a southerly wind from Berkeley northward and a northerly wind in the direction of Oakland.
 In winter during spells of tule fog inland, a reverse situation occurs, with the fog usually confined to areas east of the hills.
 Rainfall is also affected by the higher elevations when westerly winds from the Pacific are perpendicular to the hills during a storm and forced to rise, cooling and condensing additional moisture, increasing the precipitation on the western slopes but leaving areas east of the hills drier.
+The USDA plant hardiness zone ranges from 9b to 10a.